 If you have questions about counselling, if you would like to know more about any particular aspect of it, or if you would like to discuss anything about fees, appointments or the usual counselling process before you make a decision, then please call or email me.
 I will be very happy to help you if I can.

 Flexible scheduling available including morning (before 9am), evening (after 6pm) and Saturday morning appointments.
-In certain circumstances I can offer telephone or Skype appointments although my usual way of working is face-to-face.
+In the present circumstances my usual way of working is via zoom or telephone appointments

-Here is some of the feedback that I have received from clients in the past:
+Here is some of the feedback that I have received from clients:

 "I would like to thank you so much for what you have done and the very caring and sensitive way in which you have helped me find some understanding.
 I feel I have largely achieved my objective of understanding my inner anger and the few sessions we have had have really helped me a lot.
 Just the opportunity to hear myself saying what has always been just inside has really helped."

 "Thank you again for all your support over the last few months.
 I feel stronger, more self-aware, and have a better understanding of, and ability to manage my head and my heart.
 You have helped me to move forward."